 As it turns out, this bit of ironic wit is but one of many instances where Florent Schmitt has weighed in with clever or satirical commentary.
 It is a window into a lesser-known aspect of Schmitt’s life as a musician – because in addition to having a composing career that spanned more than seven decades, he was a respected and prolific music critic in Paris for a period stretching nearly 30 years.

 As well, when we realize that it was Schmitt himself who said this about his own work as a music critic: «Le critique qui a peur de faire de la peine ne peut pas critiquer» (“The critic who is afraid of pain cannot critique”), it makes us even more curious to learn more about this particular aspect of the composer’s life in music.

 And just as the newspaper columns of those two illustrious musicians have now been published in annotated editions, Guillaume Le Dréau has made it a goal to accomplish the same with Florent Schmitt’s oeuvre.
 He has been at the task for the past several years, and the hope is that his work will be completed and a publisher found to bring out what will likely be two large volumes of printed material.

-Recently, I asked Mr. Le Dréau to share his thoughts on Florent Schmitt’s interesting “side career” as a music critic, and the significance of his writings as documenting the world of music in Paris and France during the interwar years.
+Recently, I asked Mr. Le Dréau to share his thoughts on Florent Schmitt’s interesting “side career” as a music critic, and the significance of his writings in documenting the world of music in Paris and France during the interwar years.
 (Mr. Le Dréau’s observations below are translated from French into English.)

 PLN: How did you first become acquainted with the music of Florent Schmitt?
 Were you exposed to his music during your studies at the conservatory, or in some other way?